Saltwater Crocodiles in Australia

 Airlie Beach and the Whitsunday region is home to many species of wildlife including the infamous and intimidating saltwater crocodile.
 Widely regarded as the most dangerous predatory animal in Australia, the saltwater crocodile is renowned for its size and power.
 Mature male saltwater crocodiles are known to grow up to 6-7 metres long and can weigh thousands of kilograms.
 Their size and amazing hunting abilities have earned them a fearsome reputation not only in Australia but all over the world.

 This prehistoric animal feeds on fish, birds and turtles, but have been known to take down larger prey such as livestock, pigs, and even people on occasion.
-They hunt using an ambush method whereupon they wait in the shallows, almost fully submerged in the water.
-They wait for their prey to venture close to shore or even to enter the water, where they lunge and latch onto their prey using their powerful jaws before dragging it back into the water.
-Their jaws have a bite power of up to 100 000 kilograms of pressure per inch, meaning often times their prey is killed on impact, but if not, these amazing animals will tow their meal underwater to drown it before they eat it.
+They hunt using an ambush method where they wait in the shallow water almost fully submerged until their prey venture close to shore or even to enter the water.
+Once this happens, they lunge and latch onto their prey using their powerful jaws before dragging it back into the water.
+Their jaws have a bite power of up to 3,700 pounds per square inch, meaning often times their prey is killed on impact, but if not, these amazing animals will tow their prey underwater to drown it before they eat it.